We built an adaptable self-help tool that helps 1,000s of Victoria renters a month understand their rights and take action to avoid eviction

 Design and test a solution prototype

-Testing the prototype validated allowed us to clarify that we were on the right track and iterate our ideas.
+Testing the prototype allowed us to clarify that we were on the right track and iterate our ideas.

 Once we knew how we wanted users to flow through the tool, we went out designing the solution, starting off with some rough sketches, then into some wireframes and finally into a prototype that we could test with users.
 Based on user testing with 5 users, we iterated the designs until we got to what we planned to launch for version 3 of Dear Landlord when the new laws would be introduced.